pyload/pyload/README.md

 **pyLoad Next** is the newest version of pyLoad.

-Developed in the [master branch](https://github.com/pyload/pyload/tree/master) on GitHub and deployed as `pyload-ng` on [PyPI](https://pypi.org/project/pyload-ng/), works on Python 3.6+ and is currently in alpha phase.
+Developed in the [main branch](https://github.com/pyload/pyload/tree/main) on GitHub and deployed as `pyload-ng` on [PyPI](https://pypi.org/project/pyload-ng/), works on Python 3.6+ and is currently in alpha phase.

 The old stable version of pyLoad resides in the [stable branch](https://github.com/pyload/pyload/tree/stable) and is only compatible with Python 2.